kinguinltdhk/Kinguin-eCommerce-API/quickstart/README.md

 After you verify the store, store API key will be generated and you can use it to [authorize](../api/README.md#authorization) HTTP requests.

-> Keep your API key secret!.
+> Keep your API key secret!
 Remember that credentials on SANDBOX environment are different.

 ## Search products